 We measure all aspects of the financial and economic remedies available to intellectual property owners, including:

 For disputes involving complex financial issues, our litigation experience has focused on private companies and partnerships.
 Experience has included the measurements of damages related to:

 C2C Patents applies traditional damages methodologies to case-specific facts.

-We provide written analysis and sworn testimony in intellectual property disputes involving misappropriation of trade secrets, patent infringement, bankruptcy, issues related to Standard Essential Patents, and patent portfolio valuation opinions.
+We provide written analysis and sworn testimony in intellectual property disputes involving misappropriation of trade secrets, patent infringement, bankruptcy, and complex financial issues involving private companies and partnerships.

 We have advised clients on matters in U.S. state and federal courts; international courts; arbitration; and at the U.S. International Trade Commission.

 We produce expert testimony and analysis that is accurate and defensible.

 Experts at C2C Patents apply standard economic models to value intellectual property using case-specific facts.
 We can support our testimony and our analysis with our deep, extensive experience in IP transactions.